 How to sync Yahoo Finance with Excel using the ETL tool by Coupler.io?

 Coupler.io is a no-code data integration and AI analytics platform.
-It provides an ETL tool to connect over 400 business sources to spreadsheets, dashboards, data warehouses and even AI tools.
-For Yahoo Finance, Coupler.io offers a connector that extracts prices for the specified tickers.
-Alternatively, you can call Yahoo Finance’s unofficial API in the JSON client as a source and integrate your data easily into Excel using it.
-Let’s check out both options.
+It provides an ETL tool to connect over 400 business sources to spreadsheets, dashboards, data warehouses, and even AI tools.
+For Yahoo Finance, Coupler.io offers two options to integrate your data easily into Excel:

 Export Yahoo Finance Prices to Excel